AppFolio

-AppFolio is a company founded in 2006 that offers software-as-a-service (SaaS) applications for vertical markets.
-AppFolio primarily focuses on cloud-based property management software, services, and data analytics to the real estate industry.
+AppFolio, Inc. is an American company founded in 2006 that offers software-as-a-service (SaaS) applications and services to the real estate industry.

-The company’s headquarters is in Goleta, California, in the Santa Barbara area.
+The company's headquarters is in Goleta, California, in the Santa Barbara area.

 History

 AppFolio was established in 2006 by co-founders Klaus Schauser and Jon Walker.
 Schauser had previously founded Expertcity.

-The company’s first focus was property management for small to medium businesses and its first product, AppFolio Property Manager, was launched in 2007.
+The company's first focus was property management for small to medium businesses and its first product, AppFolio Property Manager, was launched in 2007.

 In November 2012, AppFolio acquired MyCase, a "legal practice management software provider."

 AppFolio purchased real estate software firm RentLinx in April 2015.
-This acquisition included rights to the website ShowMeTheRent.com, which increased AppFolio’s listing presence.
+This acquisition included rights to the website ShowMeTheRent.com, which increased AppFolio's listing presence.